directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

 ![A sidebar to create an API key in Elastic Cloud.
 It includes a name field with the value diectus-integration](create-elastic-api-key.png)

-Copy the displayed API key as well as the Cloud ID and paste them into the `api/.env` file in your Directus project.
+Copy the displayed API key as well as the Cloud ID and add them to your environment variables:

 ```shell
 ELASTIC_API_KEY=<your-api-key>